the1lab/1lab/src/Cat/Skeletal.lagda.md

 Furthermore, skeletality does *not* imply univalence, as objects in
 $\cC$ may have non-trivial automorphisms.
 The [walking involution] is the simplest example of a non-univalent, skeletal precategory.
-In general, we prefer to work with [gaunt], not skeletal, categories.
+In general, we prefer to work with [[gaunt]], not skeletal, categories.

 [walking involution]: Cat.Instances.Shape.Involution.html
-[gaunt]: Cat.Gaunt.html